ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 ```

 * Clone your git repo **over https** into your home directory on the Pi.
 DO NOT log into the ieng6 machines and try to do this step there.
-To clone your repo first open a browser on your laptop (not the Pi) and navigate to your repo on github which should be called `spis17-lab08-Name-Name`.
+To clone your repo first open a browser on your laptop or the Pi, and navigate to your repo on github which should be called `spis17-lab08-Name-Name`.
 Go to the green button that says 'clone or download' and get the https address of your repo.
 The **https address** should be something like `https://github.com/ucsd-cse-spis-2017/spis17-lab08-Name-Name.git`.
 Do not use the ssh address as you have in the past.

 Make sure you have the starter code which are the files `01_blinking_led.py` and `02_buttonLED.py` in your repo.
 If you did not import the starter code when creating the repo, you can copy it over from the directory /home/pi/lab08-startercode/ on the Pi
 To do this type the following command replacing the second argument by the name of your repo